baileydunning/campsights/packages/client/README.md

 ## Features

 - View campsites on a Leaflet map with interactive markers
+- Search for campsites by name, state, activity, etc.
 - See multi-day weather forecasts for each campsite (via National Weather Service API)
 - Get directions to any campsite via Google Maps (from your current location)
 - See BLM detail page for each campsite